darpanjbora/ecommerce-with-integrated-payment-gateway/README.md

 # ecommerce-with-integrated-payment-gateway

-A E-commerce website developed on the MEAN Stack with Paypal as the payment gateway.
+An E-commerce website developed on the MEAN Stack with Paypal as the payment gateway.

 [![Build Status](https://travis-ci.org/darpanjbora/ecommerce-with-integrated-payment-gateway.svg?branch=master)](https://travis-ci.org/darpanjbora/ecommerce-with-integrated-payment-gateway)